snakierboss52/snakierboss52/README.md

 - 👋 Hi, I’m @snakierboss52 or Jorge Lozano
 - 👀 I’m interested in ...
 All backend development and automation testing with diferents frameworks
 - 🌱 I’m currently learning ... systems engineering
-- 💞️ I have knowledge in Java(Spring boot), Java Script, TypeScript, and some basics in python
+- 💞️ I have knowledge in Java(Spring boot) and intermediate python knowledge
 - I haved worked with diferent automation frameworks like appium, serenityBDD, cucumberBDD, selenium, and performance testing in K6 and Jmeter

 <!---